 Open an interactive chat with Bash

-How can I check inode usage on a Linux system?
+How can a Linux admin check for inode usage on the system?

 Open an interactive chat with Bash